Bonnie Bartlett: Screen Actors Guild

 Bartlett and Daniels both served on the Screen Actors Guild's board of directors.

 Awards and honors

 Bartlett was added to the Hall of Honor at her alma mater, Moline High School in Moline, Illinois.

-Bartlett won two Emmy awards for her role as Ellen Craig on the television drama, St. Elsewhere.
-She was the best supporting actress winner in both 1986 and 1987 and was nominated as well in 1988.
-For the same role, Bartlett also won a Q Award in 1987 as the Best Supporting Actress in a Quality Drama Series.

 Personal life

-Bartlett met William Daniels, at Northwestern University.
+Bartlett met William Daniels at Northwestern University.
 They were married on June 30, 1951.

 In 1961, she gave birth to a son, who died 24 hours later.
 They adopted two sons: Michael, who became an assistant director and stage manager in Los Angeles, and Robert, who became an artist and computer graphics designer based in New York City.